henribredt/KlarLog/README.md

     }
 }
 ```
+> [!IMPORTANT]
+>
-In your custom `LogDestination` implementation you are responsible for implementing `logForLogLevels` checks and only acting on log messages that are included in the `logForLogLevels` configuration.
+> In your custom `LogDestination` implementation you are responsible for implementing `logForLogLevels` checks and only acting on log messages that are included in the `logForLogLevels` configuration like in the example above.

 ## Log Levels